shutterstock/public-api-javascript-sdk/docs/EditorialImagesApi.md

 # EditorialImagesApi.getEditorialImage
 > `EditorialContent EditorialImagesApi.getEditorialImage(id, country)`

-**(Deprecated) Get editorial content details**
+**Get editorial content details**

-Deprecated; use `GET /v2/editorial/images/{id}` instead to show information about an editorial image, including a URL to a preview image and the sizes that it is available in.
+This endpoint shows information about an editorial image, including a URL to a preview image and the sizes that it is available in.

 ### Example